drBenway/pixi-vn-wiki/start/canvas-alias.md

 This page is under construction.

-## Edit canvas element alias
+## Edit canvas component alias

-To edit the alias of a canvas element, you can use the `canvas.editAlias`.
+To edit the alias of a canvas component, you can use the `canvas.editAlias`.

 The `editAlias` method have the following parameters:

-* `oldAlias`: The old alias of the element to edit.
+* `oldAlias`: The old alias of the component to edit.
-* `newAlias`: The new alias of the element.
+* `newAlias`: The new alias of the component.

 ```typescript
 import { canvas } from '@drincs/pixi-vn'